 Your job is working on yourself.

-You may suggest therapy to them although it is unlikely that they feel they need it.
+You may suggest therapy to them but know that it is unlikely they will get it.

 Connect with your emotions

-But it also means facing unwanted feelings toward close friends and family.
-The eruptions of emotion you deemed unacceptable before may make you feel guilty, ashamed, or angry.
+Connecting with your true feelings can be terrifying after suppressing or hiding them your whole life.
+Facing unwanted feelings toward close friends and family can be devastating at first.
+The eruptions of emotion may make you feel guilty, ashamed, or angry.

-This healing journey can be made easier with more emotional support, such as from trusted friends or an experienced therapist.
+But this healing journey can be made easier with more emotional support from trusted friends or family members.

 Meditation or mindfulness practice

 Taking good care of yourself is important.
-Practicing meditation or mindfulness can help you achieve that.
+Mindfulness practices can help.

 You can break the patterns and start anew—maybe not with your parents, but with your other healthy relationships.